shaunakjuvekar/RESTful-API-Shop-service/README.md

 Also, good understanding of the use of middleware in Express was gained.

 Future Scope:-
-Implement various user levels.
-Use of a relational Database.
+Implement various user levels and use a relational Database.